 - number of anchorage points in your car.

-The best way to find out how many child car seats can fit is to try fitting them correctly together in your car before you buy them.
+The best way to find out how many car seats you can fit is to try installing them correctly together in your car before you buy them.

 Children with medical conditions, physical disability or other needs

-If you have a child with a medical condition or physical disability, health professionals can work with you to choose the best child car seat or to modify a car seat so your child can use it.
+If your child has a medical condition or physical disability, health professionals can work with you to choose a suitable child car seat and accessories for your child’s needs.

-Check with your health professional or your state’s road safety authority for more information.
+Check with your health professional, your state or territory road safety authority, or the Mobility and Accessibility for Children in Australia website for more information.